OldhamMade/beanstalkctl/README.rst

   List all tubes with urgent jobs

 ``put <tube>``
-  put a message onto a queue
+  Put a message onto a queue

 ``peek buried``
   Peek at the next buried job on a tube